 The Relationship Between Vision and Reading

 Most of us understand the concept of vision clarity or visual acuity.
-It is intuitive that one needs sharp vision to see small print.
+Intuitively, one needs sharp vision to see small print.
 What can be confusing is the concept that a bright individual, blessed with clear vision better than 20/20, can have difficulty with reading.

 Symptoms can include: